Pratikshya-Regmi/Image-Analysis/README.md

 # Image-Analysis
 # Face Detection,Edge Detection and Counting no of objects in an image.
-# This project was the part of university course credit
+# This project was the part of university course credit.